I have never bought a product from a salon. (Me = cheap, lol). Herbal Essences, Sunsilk, and Garnier Fructis have always worked for me!

 I buy my shampoos from drug stores and I see no problem with that.
 I think the well know brands such as Pantene and Tressme work well.
 I’m not sure if I would consider a generic unknown brand.
 Salon shampoos aren’t ruled out for me considering I haven’t found the perfect shampoo that makes my hair incredibly luxurious.
 If it happened to be a salon brand I would just search for it on Amazon.com or go to Costco or something like that.
 I see no point in paying more for the EXACT same thing if you don’t have to.
 I got a coupon in 17 magazine for 50% off Catwalk by tgi hair products, I think I will try it to see what it does But if it doesn’t work I will go back to Dove damage restoring shampoo and Aveeno moisturizing conditioner even though it is not the perfect combo for me yet.
 For anyone who has found the perfect shampoos for them consider your self extremely lucky.

 Salon (or professional) only – and sulfate and paraben free only.
 As a hairdresser we’ve been taught that some not professional brands has high content of silicone which makes your hair feel great after using, but makes chemical treatments like perms, straightening or coloring really difficult or totally unsuccessful.
 I’ve not experience this myself but my trainers have.

 I always believe that supermarket brands are normally made for a price war.
-Thus lower quantities of good ingredients more quantities of bad (like foaming agents, preservatives …etc) and cheaper ingredients to drive manufacturing costs down = competitive prices.posted over 3 years ago
+Thus lower quantities of good ingredients more quantities of bad (like foaming agents, preservatives …etc) and cheaper ingredients to drive manufacturing costs down = competitive prices.posted almost 4 years ago

-im using l’oreal elseve royal jelly shampoo, conditioner and night serum. so in love with that product. i bought those because i wanted to have penelope cruz’s hair (like in the ads) try that!!!posted over 3 years ago
+im using l’oreal elseve royal jelly shampoo, conditioner and night serum. so in love with that product. i bought those because i wanted to have penelope cruz’s hair (like in the ads) try that!!!posted almost 4 years ago